 - Jewish Synagogue and Jew Town: The magnificent Jewish synagogue and Jew Town is a must-see for any visitor.
 This oldest synagogue was built by wealthy Jewish merchants in 1568 AD.

 - Dutch Palace (Mattancherry Palace): Originally built by the Portuguese, the Mattancherry Palace was presented to the Raja of Kochi, Veera Kerala Varma in 1555 AD.

 - St. Francis Church: The oldest European church in India, is famous for being the burial place of Vasco da Gama, the Portuguese trader.

 - Kerala history museum located in Edapally at a distance of 10 km showcases the rich cultural legacy and glorious history of Kerala.
 Light and sound shows are regularly held in the museum giving a quick look at the pre-history of Kerala, which is lost in mists of myths and legends.

 - Hill Palace Museum: There are scores of galleries with priceless artifacts displaying the glory of the Rajas and the history of Kerala.
 The Throne room displays the magnificent Throne and antique furniture of the Royal era.

-- Maritime Museum: The Maritime Museum inside INS Dronacharya showcases the origin, history and evolution of Indian Navy.
+- Maritime Museum: The Maritime Museum inside INS Dronacharya showcases the origin, history, and evolution of the Indian Navy.
 It has separate galleries dedicated to Kerala and Indian Maritime histories.